Abolfazl74/revChatGPTApiServer/README.md

   }
 }
 ```
 This project has been designed to handle all of available parameters in original [revChatGPT](https://github.com/acheong08/ChatGPT) as an api and the models are designed to catch them all.
-In this version the only functional parameter is `prompt` but you can easily add rest of them by changing the input structure in
+In this version the only functional parameter is `prompt` but you can easily add the rest of them by changing the input structure in
 ```
 api_prompt = body.prompt
 ```
-Also all of the real OpenAi API parameters for completion section has been captured so you can edit and enhance the prompt according to the input parameters for better responses.
+Also all of the real OpenAi API parameters for completion section have been captured so you can edit and enhance the prompt according to the input parameters for better responses.

 # Setup